University of FloridaSolutions for Your Life

 Procedure

 While removing a colony, it is best to work at night to ensure that most of the bees will be present within the nest.
-During daylight hours, a significant percentage of the honey bee colony will be away from the colony foraging on flowers.
-If the colony is removed during the day, the foraging bees will return to the area of the removed nest and congregate there; this may not be pleasing to the customer/property owner.
-If nighttime removal is not an option, it may be helpful to place a swarm trap and pheromone lure on or near the location of the removed colony to attract the returning foragers (see Resources section for Bee-Proofing for PCOs document).
+During daylight hours, a significant percentage of the honey bees from the nest will be away from the nest foraging on flowers.
+If the colony is removed during the day, the foraging bees will return to the area of the removed colony and congregate there; this may not be pleasing to the customer/property owner.
+If nighttime removal is not an option, it may be helpful to place a swarm trap and pheromone lure on or near the location of the removed colony to attract the returning foragers (see Resources section for Bee Proofing for PCOs EDIS).
+The trap can be removed at night once the remaining bees have returned to it and are no longer flying.

 Any time a PCO is dealing with stinging insects of any kind, he or she should be completely suited in PPE (see PPE section above).